 At the time of the announcement, ORAU/ORISE was the 21st DOE site nationwide and the first DOE site in the State of Tennessee to receive such distinction.
 Over the years, we have constantly evolved our safety program with various efforts including:

 In recognition of its outstanding health and safety programs, ORAU/ORISE has received DOE’s Star of Excellence Award each year since 2005.
-Additionally, in receiving the Star of Excellence Award for three consecutive years, ORISE became one of six DOE sites across the nation to be named a 2008 Legacy of Stars site.
-That tradition of safety excellence has continued as DOE awarded ORAU/ORISE the Legacy of Stars Award again for 2010.
+Additionally, in receiving the Star of Excellence Award for three consecutive years, ORISE became one of nine DOE sites across the nation to be named a Legacy of Stars site.
+That tradition of safety excellence has continued as DOE awarded ORAU/ORISE its third consecutive Legacy of Stars Award in 2014.

 ORAU/ORISE has the numbers to back up the effectiveness of our safety programs.
 The two primary statistics that industries use to measure safety are Total Recordable Case (TRC) Rate and the Days Away, Restricted or Transferred (DART) Case Rate.